| Nosodes and Homeopathic Labelling

 The College of Naturopaths of Ontario’s Vaccination Policy

-Naturopathic Doctors take their role of doctor as teacher seriously.
+Members take their role of "doctor as teacher" seriously.
 As such, when patients come with questions about these changes on the labels of homeopathic remedies they have purchased from a retail store ensure that you are aware of the above policy and standard when providing information knowing it must be accurate and verifiable.

 Dr. Mary-Ellen McKenna, ND (Inactive)

 Regulatory Education Specialist